phnx-im/docs/src/spec/authentication_service/new_device_flow.md

 * The new client downloads the Welcome and joins the group.
 It then requests anonymous tokens from the AS, authenticating the request with its client credential.
 * The AS repsonds with the tokens.
 * The new client contacts the QS to create its queues.
 * The existing client sends the client state to the new client via the all-client group.
 The new client state includes state-bundles for all groups that the user is in.
-These bundles include the group id, member EAR secrets and PublicGroupStates of each group.
+These bundles include the group ID, member EAR secrets and PublicGroupStates of each group.
 * The new client injects itself into all of the user's group using the state-bundles.
 It sends attached the two commits for the EID state.

 TODO: The new client needs to publish key packages.